-Unit Supervisor: Supervises the treatment team in all aspects of patient care.
-The Unit Supervisor also makes sure that the unit environment is safe and therapeutic.
+Unit Manager: Manages the Unit and works with the treatment team in all aspects of patient care.
+The Unit Manager also makes sure that the unit environment is safe and therapeutic.

 Unit Assistant: Organizes day to day operations on the unit.
 Coordinates with families when patients have appointment.